-1) The personnel estimates shown are only for Stormwater specific positions, and not for time spent by non-Stormwater program personnel.
-That labor is captured under other line items.
-The estimates assume that a new Stormwater Specialist position is hired in December, 2018.
-Stormwater personnel expenses are also allocated to the other service categories, with amounts varying by year.
+- 1) The estimates assume that a new Stormwater Specialist position is hired in December, 2018.
+Personnel expenses are also allocated to all service categories, with amounts varying by year.
+There is a shifting of allocation from more administrative time to more non-administrative time during the five year window.
+Non-personnel administrative expenses cover a range of items including but not restricted to dues, training, conferences, routine office expenses/supplies, vehicle use, and legal, and contractual services. - 2) The Infrastructure estimates cover routine stormwater system maintenance, repairs, retrofits, street sweeping, green infrastructure, capital stormwater and stream restoration projects, and Public Works facility expenses.

-- There is a shifting of allocation from more administrative time to more non-administrative time during the five year window. - 2) The non-personnel administrative expenses cover a range of items including but not restricted to dues, training, conferences, routine office expenses/supplies, vehicle use, and legal, and contractual services. - 3) The Infrastructure estimates cover routine stormwater system maintenance, repairs, retrofits, street sweeping, green infrastructure, capital stormwater and stream restoration projects, and Public Works facility expenses. - 4) The Planning estimates cover staff time and engineering services for development review, LUO updates, and construction oversight related to stormwater. - 5) The Community estimates cover establishment of the Drainage Assistance Program and cost sharing, outreach and education, and Stormwater Advisory Commission budget. - 6) The Field estimates cover SCM maintenance and inspection, benthic monitoring, stream repair materials, and cost sharing for stream gage maintenance - 7) There are currently about \$4M in capital expenses projected for beyond this 5 year window.
-The recommended revenues from the rate structure creates a surplus to help fund capital expenses both within and beyond the 5 year window.
+- 3) The Planning estimates cover staff time and engineering services for development review, LUO updates, and construction oversight related to stormwater. - 4) The Community estimates cover establishment of the Drainage Assistance Program and cost sharing, outreach and education, and Stormwater Advisory Commission budget. - 5) The Field estimates cover SCM maintenance and inspection, benthic monitoring, stream repair materials, and cost sharing for stream gage maintenance - 6) The recommended revenues from the rate structure creates a surplus to help fund capital expenses both within and beyond the 5 year window.